jmdha/fviz/README.md

  - [spacy](https://spacy.io/)

 ## todo
   - spacy denotes both cities and countries as 'GPE', as such, whenever a country is mentioned it is mistaken as a city.
-This leads to some false positives, e.g. Venezuela -> A city in Cube, Mexico -> A city in Philippines.
+This leads to some false positives, e.g. Venezuela -> A city in Cuba, Mexico -> A city in Philippines.

 ## local setup
 ```